 - Feel a sudden urge to urinate that's difficult to control

-- Experience urge incontinence — the involuntary loss of urine immediately following an urgent need to urinate
+- Experience unintentional loss of urine immediately after an urgent need to urinate (urgency incontinence)

 - Urinate frequently, usually eight or more times in 24 hours

-- Awaken two or more times in the night to urinate (nocturia)
+- Wake up more than two times in the night to urinate (nocturia)

 When to see a doctor